-As mentioned, estimating behavioral responses by comparing individuals in different prereform tax brackets is associated with attenuation bias.
-Some taxpayers assigned to the treatment (control) group have incomes below (above) the treatment threshold after the reform.
-Dropping observations close to the threshold alleviates the issue, but does not eliminate it.
+In general, estimating behavioral responses by comparing individuals in different pre-reform tax brackets is associated with attenuation bias due to movements between brackets over time.
+Some taxpayers assigned to the treatment group will have incomes below the treatment threshold after the reform, and vice versa.
 As a result, the reduced-form estimates described above should be interpreted as intention-to-treat (ITT) effects.
 Conceptually, we are more interested in treatment-on-the-treated (TOT) effects.
-To estimate TOT elasticities, we specify the pooled version of equation (17) in terms of current taxable income y{it} , constructing instruments based on pre-reform taxable income y{i0} .
-To ensure that pre-reform tax bracket is a strong predictor of post-reform tax bracket, we continue to drop observations close to the threshold.
+To estimate TOT elasticities, we specify the pooled version of equation (20) in terms of current taxable income y{it} , constructing instruments based on pre-reform taxable income y{i0} .
 The model is estimated using 2SLS.
-The elasticity is still defined as in equation (18), only the numerator is based on TOT coefficients obtained from the 2SLS estimation.
+The elasticity is still defined as in equation (21), only the numerator is based on TOT coefficients obtained from the 2SLS estimation.

-As shown in section 2, for the switcher elasticity to point identify the long-run elasticity of interest, the timing of switching cannot be selected on the underlying structural elasticity.
+As discussed, for the switcher elasticity to point identify the long-run elasticity of interest, the timing of switching cannot be selected on the underlying structural elasticity.
 We provide several analyses to rule out such selection.
 First, we estimate if the switcher elasticity varies by the timing of switching jobs following the reform.
 We find that the elasticity is very stable over time, consistent with our theoretical prediction under orthogonality between switching probabilities and structural elasticities.
+The stability of the switcher elasticity also alleviates concerns about confounding effects of the great recession.
 Second, we investigate if switcher characteristics respond to the reform, using the same empirical design as we use for estimating earnings responses.
 That is, we ask if any observable differences between switchers above and below the treatment threshold change from before to after the reform.
-Looking at a wide range of characteristics, we find precisely estimated zero effects on all of them.
-As a result, controlling for demographic variables in specification (17) hardly affects the estimates.
-Finally, we restrict the sample to plausibly exogenous switches, namely those triggered by mass layoffs.
+Looking at a wide range of characteristics, we do not find effects on any of them.
+As a result, controlling for demographic variables in specification (20) hardly affects the estimates.
+Third and finally, we restrict the sample to plausibly exogenous switches, namely those triggered by mass layoffs.
 We show that mass-layoff switchers feature similar earnings responses as the full sample of switchers.
-All of these results are supported by transparent, non-parametric graphical evidence.